History of English: Vowel changes

 Neither of the above tables covers the history of Middle English diphthongs, the changes before /r/, or various special cases and exceptions.
-For details, see phonological history of English as well as the articles on Old English phonology and Middle English phonology/.
+For details, see phonological history of English as well as the articles on Old English phonology and Middle English phonology.

 Examples

 The vowel changes over time can be seen in the following example words, showing the changes in their form over the last 2,000 years:

 Grammatical changes

 The English language once had an extensive declension system similar to Latin, Greek, modern German and Icelandic.
 Old English distinguished among the nominative, accusative, dative, and genitive cases, and for strongly declined adjectives and some pronouns also a separate instrumental case (which otherwise and later completely coincided with the dative).
-In addition, the dual number was distinguished from the singular and plural.
+The dual number was distinguished from the singular and plural.

-Declension was greatly simplified during the Middle English period, when the accusative and dative cases of the pronouns merged into a single oblique case that also replaced the genitive case after prepositions.
+Declension was greatly simplified during the Middle English period, when the accusative and dative cases of the pronouns merged into a single oblique case, that also replaced the genitive case after prepositions.
 Nouns in Modern English no longer decline for case, except for the genitive.